 Open-Source or Commercial Tools?

-Sometimes, the cost for these tools can make one entirely rule out automation testing, so choosing the right one helps you avoid the cumbersome procedure of complaints and distress when bumping into a roadblock later.
+Sometimes, the cost of these tools can make one entirely rule out automation testing, so choosing the right one helps you avoid the cumbersome procedure of complaints and distress when bumping into a roadblock later.

 3. Set up Grid Infrastructure